invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Opening for new IOT platforms:
   Introduce a streamlined process for adding new IoT platforms, such as Raspberry Pi and ESP8266, to the GridShell network.
 Community input and collaboration will be central to this effort.

-- Go full open source: Long-term vision includes transitioning GridShell to a fully open-source platform, inviting the community to actively contribute to its development.

 - Transition to Real-Value Rewards: GridShell aims to empower its volunteers to transition Shell Tokens into real rewards.
 This strategic shift encourages volunteers to actively participate in establishing real value for Shell Tokens, fostering a mutually beneficial ecosystem.